County applying for grant to help development of 32-acre park

 BOONE — Watauga County will apply for a $500,000 Parks and Recreation Trust Fund grant to construct a park on the Middle Fork Greenway after the Watauga County Board of Commissioners approved the application on Tuesday, March 15.

-Chairman John Welch was not in attendance, leaving Commissioner Billy Kennedy in the driver’s seat for the meeting.
+Chairman John Welch was not in attendance, leaving Commissioner Billy Kennedy to chair the meeting.

 The request came from Watauga Planning and Inspections Director Joe Furman, who noted that the application would be a partnership between the county and the Blue Ridge Conservancy.
 The county would be listed as the applicant while the BRC would donate the land and help cover construction costs.